rtk-incubator/rtk-query/docs/concepts/queries.md

 startedTimeStamp?: number; // Timestamp for when the query was initiatied fulfilledTimeStamp?: number; // Timestamp for when the query was completed

-isUninitialized: false;// Query has not started yet.
+isUninitialized: false; // Query has not started yet.
 isLoading: false; // Query is currently loading for the first time.
 No data yet.
 isFetching: false; // Query is currently fetching, but might have data from an earlier request.
 isSuccess: false; // Query has data from a successful load.